White Chocolate Coconut Pudding | Ultralight Backpacking Recipe

 If your backpacking dessert experience stops at freeze-dried ice cream, prepare to be pleasantly surprised!
 Backcountry Foodie’s instant pudding recipes are just about as easy as opening that pouch of ice cream and (if you ask us) much more satisfying.
 This backpacking instant pudding recipe contains just four simple ingredients that will generally be available at any grocery store.
 Also, it is several dollars cheaper than commercial freeze-dried ice cream pouches and packs almost 300 more calories per serving.

-The answer is no – in fact, dessert can be a great way to get in the additional nutrition necessary to recover after a hard hike and prepare your body for the next day.
-Long-distance hikers especially are more likely to undereat, increasing their risk of injury.
+The answer is no – dessert can be a great way to get in the additional nutrition necessary to recover after a hard hike and prepare your body for the next day.
+Long-distance hikers are more likely to undereat, increasing their risk of injury.
 Tempting backpacking recipes like this one can help to fill the gaps.
 So, don’t hesitate to add a daily dessert to your meal plan.
 It’ll be well worth the extra few ounces!

 White Chocolate Coconut Pudding